Terminology and format of diagrams

 Changes may be surprising but they are not random.
 ACFC is a cumulative process.
 As a general rule the more a client is facilitated to self-model cleanly, the more likely they will experience something shift.

-It is only though the effects that the significance of a change can be known.
+Only though its effects can the significance of a change be known.
 Development rarely happens in a road-on-the-way-to-Damascus moment, more

 often it involves a series of incremental and iterative changes.
 When a